On Saturday, the 24th of March, 2018, a Reddit user called afooltobesure posted the following question on Reddit’s /r/conspiracy subreddit:

 The post above could have been easily interpreted as a violation of Rule 10.
 However, because it pushed the narrative that CNN’s optional syndicate content was just as bad as Sinclair Broadcast Group’s mandatory content, it was allowed to stand.

-Basically, it fell in line with the political views of the /r/conspiracy moderators as it attempted to lessen the impact of claims that a large telecommunications company with a known conservative slant was forcing local stations to repeat opinion pieces, verbatim.
+His argument fell in line with the political views of the /r/conspiracy moderators as it attempted to lessen the impact of claims that a large telecommunications company with a known conservative slant was forcing local stations to repeat opinion pieces.

 The post above was removed by moderator Sabremesh and the user who created the post was banned from the subreddit.